Resume for Carpenter

 4. Work Experience

-Include your previous experience in the field of carpentry, emphasizing your most important accomplishments and responsibilities.
-Include the name of your employer as well as your title of employment as well as dates of your employment and a brief description of the duties you perform.
+You should highlight your previous experience as a carpenter, with a focus on your primary accomplishments and responsibilities.
+Include the name of the company, your job title and dates of employment and a brief description of your duties.

 Example: